petertorelli/gstreamer-cheatsheet/README.md

 Attempt #4 : MacPorts.
 This worked except it was missing the `applemedia` AVF video tools which are in gst-plugins-bad. `autovideo{src,sink}` are unreleable and yielded "error(4)".

 Attempt #5 : Brew.
 Brew provided the AVF bad plugins, but no X plugins (ximagesink).
 Fortunately it has `gtksink` which is much more stable than `glimagesink` although neither can be resized by caps.

+TODO: Go back and include the actual error messages for the sake of people web-searching.

 ## Pipelines